 The Financial Consumer Agency of Canada provides tips and tools to help.

 Looking for an introductory financial literacy program for adult learners?

-ABC Money Matters offers a Money Matters Core program, Money Matters for Indigenous Peoples, and Money Matters for People with Diverse Abilities.
+ABC Money Matters offers three programs that may help you.
+They include Money Matters Core program, Money Matters for Indigenous Peoples, and Money Matters for People with Diverse Abilities.
 Host organizations can organize workshops and receive support with print workbooks.
 There are also some online resources available for students to use on their own.

 Looking for financial information addressing specific COVID concerns?

-Coronavirus: Your Legal Questions Answered is a resource from People’s Law School that offers clear language guidance to British Columbians on common legal questions including those about money and debt, consumer questions and business questions.
+Coronavirus: Your Legal Questions Answered is a resource from People’s Law School.
+It offers clear language guidance to British Columbians on common legal questions including:

-Helping Canadians Manage Their Finances During COVID-19, from the Canadian Bankers Association, describes some financial literacy programs and relief programs, and includes links to the dedicated COVID-19 websites of various Canadian banks.
+Helping Canadians Manage Their Finances During COVID-19, from the Canadian Bankers Association, describes some financial literacy programs and relief programs.
+It includes links to the dedicated COVID-19 websites of various Canadian banks.

 Today is the 10th anniversary of Essential Skills Day!
 It’s a day to raise awareness of the nine key skills that are important for work and daily life.
 These skills, …